 11th Sitting of the Senate

-Four Questions qualify for oral answer.
-Two questions were answered.
-See the Order Paper.
+Three questions qualified for oral answer.
+All questions were answered.

 Temporary Senators, Mr. Ndale Young, Mr. Augustus Thomas and Mr. Rishi Tripathi took the oath of allegiance.

 Sen. Wade Mark made a request for leave to move the adjournment of the House on a definite matter of urgent public importance namely the failure of the Government to render adequate aid to citizens affected by severe flooding which occurred between December 11-12, 2019.
 The Vice-President of the Senate was not satisfied that this matter qualified under this Standing Order.

 Sen. Mark made a second request for leave to discuss the matter of the extreme inconvenience currently being endured by the national community as a result of the demonetization of $100 currency note and replacement with other tender.
 The Vice-President of the Senate was not satisfied that this matter as presented qualified under this Standing Order.